spuder/All-Spark-Cube/README.txt

 - Comment every single line.
 If in doubt, comment it twice!!

-- Program the same way God made the earth  Think - Design - Test - Create
+- Program the same way God made the earth, See Genesis, Things created spiritually before physically